SZtch/tracevault/README.md

 **Paste an error or stack trace.
 Find the last time something broke like this — and what fixed it.**

-TraceVault is an incident similarity search tool built on Actian VectorAI DB.
-Index your incident history, paste a raw error or alert text, and get the closest past incidents back — ranked by similarity, with root causes and fixes included.
+TraceVault indexes incident history as vectors and retrieves the closest past incidents from a new error, including root causes and proven fixes, using local embeddings and Actian VectorAI DB.

 > Built for the **Actian VectorAI DB Build Challenge**
-> Local-first retrieval · Offline-capable core search · Deployable on Vercel + Railway · ARM-compatible
+> Local embeddings · No cloud dependency for search · Deployable on Vercel + Railway · ARM-compatible

 ---